What is business email compromise (BEC)?

 Email account compromise (EAC)

-Scammers take over a non-executive employee’s email account.
-They may use it to send fake invoices to other companies or trick other employees into sharing confidential information.
+Scammers take over a nonexecutive employee’s email account and then send fake invoices to other companies or trick other employees into sharing confidential information.
 Scammers often use EAC to phish the credentials of higher-level accounts they can use for CEO fraud.

 Scammers pose as a lawyer and ask the victim to pay an invoice or share sensitive information.
-Attorney impersonation scams bank on the fact that many people will cooperate with lawyers, and it’s not odd if a lawyer asks for confidentiality.
+Attorney impersonation scams rely on the fact that people tend to cooperate with lawyers, and it’s not odd if a lawyer asks for confidentiality.

 Data theft

-Many BEC attacks target HR and finance employees to steal personally identifiable information (PII) and other sensitive data they can use to commit identity theft or carry out future attacks.
+Many BEC attacks target HR and finance employees to steal personally identifiable information (PII) and other sensitive data with which to commit identity theft or cybercrimes.

-For example, In 2017, the IRS warned (link resides outside ibm.com) of a BEC scam that stole employee data—scammers posed as a company executive and ask a payroll employee to send copies of employees’ W-2s (which include employees’ Social Security numbers and other sensitive information).
-Some the same payroll employees received ‘follow up’ emails requesting wire transfers be made to a fraudulent account.
-The scammers assumed that targets who found the request for W2’s to be credible were excellent targets for a wire transfer request.
+For example, in 2017, the IRS warned (link resides outside ibm.com) of a BEC scam that stole employee data.
+Scammers posed as a company executive and asked a payroll employee to send copies of employees’ W-2s (which include employees’ social security numbers and other sensitive information).
+Some of the same payroll employees received ‘follow-up’ emails requesting that wire transfers be made to a fraudulent account.
+The scammers assumed that targets who found the request for W2s to be credible were excellent targets for a wire transfer request.

 Commodity theft